How to Manage Pests

 Continue baiting until feeding ceases and you no longer observe any jackrabbits.
 Make sure to take precautions to prevent domestic animals and wildlife from having access to the bait.
 Dispose of unused bait properly at the end of the baiting program.
 Bury the rabbit carcasses on a regular basis.

 You can shoot all types of rabbits if they are causing damage to your orchard and if shooting is allowed in your area.
-If only a small number of rabbits is involved, shooting may be all that is necessary to prevent significant damage while the trees are young.
+If only a small number of rabbits are involved, shooting may be all that is necessary to prevent significant damage while the trees are young.
 For best results, patrol the orchards at dusk and early in the morning.

 Repellents sprayed on foliage or painted on trunks may temporarily prevent rabbit damage.
 Labels specify the proper application timing.
 Repeat applications as needed to protect new growth and to replenish any repellent that is washed off by rain or sprinkler irrigation.